 Not only that but employers often want someone who’s going to be the whole package.
 Being able to show that you followed up your studies with active personal and professional development will give you a much-needed edge.

 If you’re able to, consider looking at internships to help you get some hands-on experience in your chosen field.
 Not only will that give you an idea of the working environment.
-But many internships include relatively decent pay and can sometimes even lead to full-time employment with that company.
+But many internships include relatively decent pay and can sometimes even lead to full-time job after university with that company.